johnbywater/quantdsl/README.md

 assert results.fair_value < 1, results.fair_value
 ```

-If the observation date is the same as the settlement date, there is no discounting.
+If the effective present time is the same as the settlement date, there is no discounting.

 ```python
 results = calc(